 You may have had a minor groin problem at one time or another.
-Most of the time our body movements do not cause problems.
-It's not surprising that symptoms may develop from everyday wear and tear, overuse, or an injury.
+Most of the time, our body movements don't cause problems.
+But sometimes symptoms may occur from everyday wear and tear, overuse, or an injury.

 The groin areas are located on each side of the body in the folds where the belly joins the legs.
 The pubic area lies between the two groin areas.

 - Sports or recreational activities, such as ice hockey, cross-country skiing, basketball, and soccer.

 - Work or projects around the home.

 - Motor vehicle crashes.

 Groin problems and injuries can cause pain and concern.
 Most minor problems or injuries will heal on their own.
 Home treatment is usually all that's needed to relieve symptoms and heal.

 An acute groin injury may occur from a direct blow, a stabbing injury, or a fall, or from the leg being turned in an abnormal position.

 You can pull (strain) or tear a groin muscle during exercise, such as running, skating, kicking in soccer, or playing basketball.
 You can strain a groin muscle when you lift, push, or pull heavy objects.
 You might pull a groin muscle when you fall.
 A sudden pulling or tearing of a groin muscle may cause sudden pain.
 You may hear a snapping sound when you move your hip or leg.
 Swelling and bruising can happen quickly.
 But sometimes they don't appear for a few days after the injury.

 Overuse injuries occur when too much stress is placed on an area.
 This often happens when you overdo an activity or repeat the same activity day after day.
 Overuse can lead to muscle strains or tears or may cause swelling.
 Overuse may cause: